lj-ditrapani/SWE430/markdown/syllabus.markdown

 The first week of the course lays the necessary conceptual foundations.
 You will read 3 lessons, answer 3 discussion board questions, and accomplish 3 tutorials.
 The week ends with a short example and assignment on running tests iteratively and coding incrementally which will prepare you for full-blow test-driven development.

 In the second week, you will work through an example of TDD and then complete a short TDD assignment.
 The TDD example provides a concrete instantiation of the concepts you learned in week 1 and the assignment gives you the opportunity to apply the concepts on your own.
+Week 2 concludes with a Progress Check that covers lessons 1-3.

-The final week allows you to apply all that you have learned in a capstone TDD assignment and concludes with a final exam.
+The final week allows you to apply all that you have learned in a capstone TDD assignment.

 The majority of the time you spend on the class will be in working through the two examples and the three assignments.